AngieToro/masterThesis-universityDocuments-blockchain/README.md

 ### This repository is about:
 1. University Document Management with Blockchain
-2. Blockchain was implement with Hyperledger Fabric y Composer
+2. Blockchain was implement with Hyperledger Fabric and Composer

 ### Install
 * npm install